gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_3_Control_Device_with_Device_Twins_and_Direct_Methods/README.md

 ### Azure IoT Device Twins

-When you set a Device Twin property in Azure IoT you are setting the *desired* state of a property.
-Azure IoT will send a desired state message to the device, the device then applies the action, for example, turn on a light, or change the blink rate of an LED.
-The device then sends a *reported* state message back to Azure IoT.
-Azure IoT then stores the *reported* state in the Azure IoT where it can be queried.
+Azure IoT Device Twins enable an application to set the *desired* state of a property on a device and have the device *report* back its new state.
+The advantage of Device Twins is that you can query and make decisions using the cloud side reported state of a device.

-The following outlines how properties are set on a device:
+The following outlines how Azure IoT Central uses Device Twins to set properties on a device:

 1. A user sets the value of a property in Azure IoT Central.
+For example, turn on a light, or change the blink rate of an LED.
-2. Azure IoT sends a desired property message to the device.
+2. Azure IoT sends a *desired* property message to the device.
-3. The desired property is applied, in this case, change the LED blink rate.
+3. The *desired* property is applied on the device, in this case, change the LED blink rate.
-4. The device sends a reported property message to Azure IoT.
+4. The device sends a *reported* property message back to Azure IoT.
+In this example, the new LED blink rate would be reported.
-5. Azure IoT Central queries and displays the Properties.Reported data.
+5. Azure IoT Central queries and displays the devices *reported* property data.

 ![](resources/device-twin-configuration-pattern.png)